finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

 ## DeletePropertyFromTransaction

-> DeletedEntityResponse DeleteTransactions (string scope, string code, List<string> transactionIds)
+> DeletedEntityResponse DeletePropertyFromTransaction (string scope, string code, string transactionId, string transactionPropertyKey)

-[EARLY ACCESS] Delete property from transaction
+Delete property from transaction

-Delete one or more transactions from the specified transaction portfolio.
+Delete a single property value from a single transaction in a transaction portfolio.

 ### Example